ThanosM97/end-to-end-chess-recognition/README.md

 python chessred.py --dataroot 'path/to/save/dataset' --download
 ```

-The `chessred.py` script also builts an app to browse ChessReD's images and their annotations, depicted in 2D diagrams.
+The `chessred.py` script also builds an app to browse ChessReD's images and their annotations, depicted in 2D diagrams.

 ```
 python chessred.py --dataroot 'path/to/dataset' --browser